Get Better Quotes 35+

 Every state has their own rules for how employees must be covered and how they must be classified for rating premium.
 A lot of states use state specific class codes and have different requirements for who is obligated to carry workers' compensation insurance coverage.

 If you have employees that travel out of state for work, or they work in multiple states throughout the year, you may need to purchase insurance for all the states where your workers are located and working.
 In most cases, you can add multiple states to one policy.

 Workers' Compensation Insurance in Wisconsin can be purchased from private insurance companies authorized by the state to provide coverage.
-The Assigned Risk Pool, or State fund coverage, is available for employers who are unable to find coverage from a private company.
+The Assigned Risk Pool, or State Insurance Fund, is available for employers who are unable to find coverage from a private company.
 WorkersCompensationShop.com can help you navigate your best options.

-We've developed Pay As You Go worker compensation programs that reduce or eliminate premium deposits and allow Wisconsin employers to report and pay premium based on actual payroll wages.
-Reduce your audit risk.
+We've developed Pay As You Go workers compensation programs that reduce or eliminate premium deposits and allow Wisconsin employers to report and pay premium based on actual payroll wages.
+Protect your business from audits.

-We've negotiated special terms with many of our insurance partners to offer more flexible payment options like 12 equal installments plans and monthly reporting programs to help improve cash flow for our business owners.
+We've negotiated special deals with many of our insurance partners.
+We offer more flexible payment options, like 12 equal installments plans and monthly reporting programs, to help improve cash flow for our business owners.